lukiwieser/mixed-naive-bayes/README.md

 Additionally, you can run the jupyter notebooks `naive_bayes_comparison.ipynb` and `naive_bayes_testcases.ipynb`.

-For more details, you can look at the jupyter notebooks or at the comments/docstrings in the source code.
+For more details, you can look at the jupyter notebooks or the comments/docstrings in the source code.

 ## Files